marcusoftnet/marcusoftnet.github.io/_posts/2012-09-14-simple-where-do-we-spend-our-time.md

 ### The solution - simple and lightweight

 This team is really working me hard.
-Every suggestion I come up with is met with healthy amounts of scepsis and their asking me for good motivations all the time.
+Every suggestion I come up with is met with healthy amounts of skepsis and their asking me for good motivations all the time.
 Thanks team.

 So we agreed that we wanted something really lightweight but also really enough that it gave us real data to work from.
 We devised two visualizations that helped us with this: